Kus-hal/Word-Frenzy-Android/README.md

 ## Acknowledgments

-Special thanks to @Harsh5488 for contributing to the project.
+Special thanks to <a href="https://github.com/Harsh5488">Harsh5488</a> for contributing to the project.

 ## Getting Started